Mah Nà Mah Nà: Other versions

 A heavy metal version was recorded by UK band Skin in 1996, for the "Perfect Day" single; a minor hit in the UK – No. 33.
 The song is however titled "The Muppet Song (Mah Na Mah Na)".

 The British pop group Vanilla also used the song as a basis for their first single "No Way, No Way" in 1997.

 A Canadian Dunkin' Donuts commercial used the song to promote its "Mini Donuts" line in the early 1990s.

-In Australia, the song was used as a jingle in television commercials for sunscreen brand Banana Boat in the 1990s and 2000s, with its lyrics modified so that the name of the product was used in place of the song's title.

 In 1999, the Brazilian band Pato Fu used samples of "Mah Nà Mah Nà" in the song "Made In Japan" on the album Isopor.

 In 2003, several cast members perform their version in the opening scene of episode 1, season 2 of the UK series The Office.

 A sketch in the final episode of Jam in 2000 features a scene where two strangely dressed characters, one carrying a clarinet, sing the song where and when police are trying to find a dead body.
 When the police find the corpse and are still examining it, the two characters continue to sing the song at the corpse, whilst the clarinet carrier puts the clarinet into the corpse's mouth, who "plays" it out of key.

 The musical group Cake recorded a horn-driven version of this song featuring many different sounds.
 This version was recorded as a children's song and appears on an album called For the Kids, released in 2002, and on their compilation album, B-Sides and Rarities, released in 2007.

 Surrounding Super Bowl XL in 2006, a version of the song was recorded for the Pittsburgh Steelers, replacing the title syllables with "Polamalu", the last name of the Steelers' star strong safety.

 Since 2009, the pro soccer team Philadelphia Union's fan supporters, the Sons of Ben, have used the song, substituting the group's name in place of the song's title.

 A version sung in Arabic was released by actor/singer Samir Ghanem using the words anam, anam (meaning "sleep, sleep").

 In 2011, alternative rock band The Fray released a cover of the song on Muppets: The Green Album, though a remaster of the original version from The Muppet Show performance appears on the soundtrack from the 2011 film The Muppets.

 The Mexican department store chain Sanborns used a version of this song for their animated commercials featuring the "Tecolotes" (Owl) family mascots.

 A cover version of the song was made for the popular music/rhythm game Just Dance 2015.

+Mexican rock band Maná sung the song on Jimmy Kimmel's show Jimmy Kimmel Live! in 2016.